rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 ### [Arcana]

 Arcana is new game engine built with focus on ease of use without compromising on level of control.\
-The engine is aimed to support wide variety of games,\
-from pixel-art to fully ray-traced,\
-from single-player puzzles to online strategies.
+The engine is aimed to support wide variety of games, from pixel-art to fully ray-traced, from single-player puzzles to online strategies.

 It is at very early stage, not all necessary subsystems are done and code is in flux.

 The engine already can be used to build demos like this:

 ![arcana](tanks.gif)

 This particular demo has been coded in single evening,\
-together with sprite sheet loading and sprite animations which will be integrated into the engine later.\
+together with sprite sheet loading and sprite animations which will be integrated into the engine later.

-Default 2D renderer renders sprites with auto-batching, so all sprites are rendered in single instanced draw call.
+Default 2D renderer renders sprites with auto-batching, so all sprites are rendered in single instanced draw call, allowing rendering millions of sprites in one frame.

-3D examples are coming.

 Rendering is done with [`sierra`] - Vulkan-like graphics API with batteries included.

 Arcana uses [`hecs`] as ECS and rolls its own simplistic `System` trait to define and run systems, once per frame or with fixed steps.

-[`rapier`] physics is integrated for 2D case, but system is opt-in.
+[`rapier`] physics is integrated for 2D case, but system is kept opt-in.

 Stay tuned for updates.